None of my devices can access the internet, via Wi-Fi or with a cable. How do I fix it?

 If it is plugged in using an extension cord, remove it completely.
 The same advice applies if the modem’s power cable is plugged into a multi-outlet.

-See if the malfunctioning Wi-Fi network is caused by one of the two (2) types of following changes:
+A malfunctioning Wi-Fi network could be caused by one of the two (2) types of following changes:

 - Changes to the password, network name, etc.